CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 ### 2.Create new CSC project

-- Go to ”Projects” -page (left side menu or a hamburger menu at the top right corner).
+- Go to ”Projects” page (left side menu or a hamburger menu at the top right corner).
 - On the top of the page choose **”New project”**
 - Fill in the project name and project description.
 You can edit these later if needed.
 - Choose the Project category to be **“Academic”** (if you are a researcher and a member of Finnish higher education institution)